JoshuaCWebDeveloper/genai-node-red/README.md

 #### Epic: Subflows

--   **SF-01**: Implement flow/subflow organization mechanisms.
+-   **SF-01**: Implement Flow/Subflow Organization and Creation Mechanisms
-    -   **Objective**: Provide mechanisms for organizing and managing subflows.
+    -   **Objective**: Provide mechanisms for organizing, managing, and creating subflows.
-    -   **Technical Requirements**: Develop features that allow users to segment their work into manageable, modular subflows.
+    -   **Technical Requirements**: Develop features that allow users to segment their work into manageable, modular subflows and create new subflows via a user interface.
+    -   **Note**: Ensure the node palette displays available subflows for easy access.
+-   **SF-02**: Subflow Instance Management
+    -   **Objective**: Allow users to instantiate and manage subflows within main flows.
+    -   **Technical Requirements**: Develop functionality to drag and drop subflows from the node palette into the main flow canvas as nodes, and edit properties of a subflow instance node in the node editor dialog.
+    -   **Note**: Support nesting of subflows within other subflows.
+-   **SF-03**: Edit and Update Subflows
+    -   **Objective**: Provide functionality for editing existing subflows, including interface customization.
+    -   **Technical Requirements**: Implement an editing interface that allows users to modify subflows and propagate changes to all instances of the subflow.
+Include capabilities to customize the user interface of subflows, allowing for adjustments in how subflows are presented and interacted with.
+-   **SF-04**: Refactor Flow Slice to Manage Entity Collections
+    -   **Objective**: Enhance data management by refactoring the flow slice to handle separate entity collections of flows/subflows, nodes, and directories.
+    -   **Technical Requirements**: Redesign the state management to segregate and manage distinct collections for better modularity and maintainability.

 #### Epic: Backend Integration and Data Management

 -   **IR-01**: Establish API communication for flow management.
     -   **Objective**: Enable communication between the frontend client and the Node-RED backend for flow management.
     -   **Technical Requirements**: Design and implement a service layer in the frontend that communicates with Node-RED's backend APIs.
--   **IR-02**: Implement import/export functionality for flows.
+-   **IR-02**: Implement Import/Export Functionality for Flows
     -   **Objective**: Allow users to import and export their flows in JSON format.
     -   **Technical Requirements**: Develop functionality within the frontend client that enables users to easily import and export their flows, facilitating sharing, backup, and migration of work.
+    -   **Additional Details**: Extend the import/export functionality to include subflows, allowing users to manage subflow data alongside main flows.
--   **IR-03**: Ensure authentication and authorization mechanisms.
+-   **IR-03**: Ensure Authentication and Authorization Mechanisms
     -   **Objective**: Implement security measures for accessing and managing flows.
     -   **Technical Requirements**: Design and integrate authentication and authorization mechanisms to protect user data and flows.
+    -   **Additional Details**: Update the authentication and authorization mechanisms to include access control for subflows, ensuring secure management of subflow data.
 -   **IR-04**: Saving Flows to `flows.json`
     -   **Description**: Integrate with the Node-RED API to save the current state of flows to a `flows.json` file.
     -   **Priority**: High